Recommendation

 Medically, sunburn is a 1st or 2nd degree skin burn.

-Sunburn is - as the name suggests - triggered by sunlight, more specifically by ultraviolet, namely UVB and UVC radiation.
-When UVB or UVC rays hit human skin, they stimulate it to produce radicals.
-These radicals, in turn, are the direct cause of sunburn.
+As the name suggests, sunburn is caused by sunlight, more specifically by ultraviolet radiation, namely UV-B and UV-C radiation.
+When UV-B or UV-C rays hit human skin, they stimulate it to produce radicals.
+These radicals in turn are the direct cause of sunburn.

 Sunburn as a special type of skin irritation does not occur directly.
 Symptoms only appear 5 - 6 hours after exposure to radiation (threshold time).
 This makes prevention so important: the time necessary for a healthy tanning of the skin, but also not to be exceeded, for which one can expose one's skin to the sun, cannot be "felt".